 Lastly, they spent $50k on “optimizing our site.”
-Honestly, a well developed free WordPress theme has better on-page optimization than LogoGarden website.
+Honestly, a well-developed free WordPress theme has better on-page optimization than the LogoGarden website.

 Sub-headings should definitely be either H2 or H3, and the keywords in the text body should get emphasis with bold, italicized, or underlined styling.

-45 undated posts about logo design is not quality content.
+45 undated posts about logo design are not quality content.
 It’s pretty clear they were written with SEO, not customers in mind.